 The construction industry in Tulum

 The result is that rental yields have absolutely crashed.
 Condos are hard to let both on the long-term and short-term markets due to an ongoing price war and supply glut.
-Only in some segments, high-end villas, can one get net rental yields of about 8%.
+Only in some segments, very high-end villas, can one get net rental yields of about 8%.
 Otherwise, expect your rental income to just cover your expenses.

 The resale real estate market in Tulum